 - 1 - 12 ounce can Dr. Pepper

-- 1 - 7 ounce can chipotle peppers in adobo sauce, cut up
+- 1 - 7 ounce can chipotle peppers in adobo sauce, minced finely

-- Heat up the olive oil in large sauce pan.
-Add the carrots, red pepper, onion, and garlic and saute for 5 minutes.
-Set aside.
+- Heat the olive oil in large sauce pan.
+Add the carrots, red pepper, onion, and saute for 5 minutes or until soft.

 - Add the ground beef to the vegetables and cook for about 8-10 minutes or until completely brown.
 Make sure to break apart the meat as it cooks.

-- Drain some of the grease off if desired.
+- Drain some of the excess grease off, if desired.
 Stir in the corn flour, chili powder, oregano, and cumin and cook 2-3 minutes longer.

-- Stir in the salt, brown sugar, crushed tomatoes, kidney beans, Dr. Pepper, and chipotle peppers.
+- Stir in the salt, brown sugar, garlic, crushed tomatoes, kidney beans, Dr. Pepper, and chipotle peppers.

-- Heat over medium heat until it is thoroughly heated through and the flavors blend together.
+- Heat over medium heat for 20-30 minutes until it is heated through and the flavors blend together.

-- Serve with cheese, sour cream, and corn chips if desired.
+- Serve with shredded cheese, sour cream, and corn chips, if desired.